TomCoded/zipfilemap/README.md

 ## Usage Examples

-### Read the contents of a zipfile into a javascript dictionary
+### Read the contents of a zipfile into a JavaScript dictionary
 ```js
 const zipfilemap = require("zipfilemap");
 const fs = require('fs');